 I first noticed a small red pimple-like bump on my ring finger in October 2020 & that’s how it started.
-At the time of writing & publishing this post in March of 2021, I still have it, so it’s been ongoing for six full months.
+I struggled with eczema for 2 years before I found relief after doing my first Medical Medium Cleanse.

 How have I treated it?

-Since I was in a grey area for so long about what I was actually dealing with, I tried over ten natural remedies including baking soda, honey, topical & oral CBD, Apple Cider Vinegar, Neem Oil, Olive Oil, Oregano Oil, homeopathic remedies, & more.
+Since I was in a grey area for so long about what I was actually dealing with, I tried over ten natural remedies including baking soda, honey, topical & oral CBD, Apple Cider Vinegar, cotton gloves, Neem Oil, Olive Oil, Oregano Oil, homeopathic remedies, & more.
 Nothing helped.
 After I reached a point of exhaustion, I sought medical advice & “treated” it topically with a variety of steroid creams ranging in strength, in addition to the 10-day round of antibiotics to treat the topical infection.
-I used a total of 5 steroid creams & honestly they haven’t done much, nor are they a permanent solution.
-I am currently trying to wean myself from my current steroid cream because it’s also not recommended to use them for a prolonged period of time.
+I used a total of 5 steroid creams & none helped.

 How do you cure Dyshidrotic Eczema?

-With that said, I will admit that it’s been quite difficult to balance healing naturally & medically.
-I’m sure I’m not the only one who has been in a position like this.
-Healing holistically & naturally can absolutley be done but in most cases it takes trial & error & a lot of time.
+Especially when you feel desperate.
+Healing holistically & naturally can absolutely be done.
+But in most cases it takes trial & error & a lot of time.
 It’s definitely not instant by any means.
 And then you have the medical route.
-Obviously modern medicine is there for a reason & I absolutely took advantage of it to an extent dealing with my Dyshidrotic Eczema out of pure desperation & discomfort.
-But as with many other things, an antibiotic or steroid cream isn’t & wasn’t going to address the root of my problems which I knew, but I needed the relief, so I have to give myself a little bit of grace regarding that.
+Obviously modern medicine is there for a reason.
+And I absolutely took advantage of it to an extent with my Dyshidrotic Eczema out of pure desperation & discomfort.
+But as with many other things, an antibiotic or steroid cream isn’t & wasn’t going to address the root of my problems.
+Which I knew, but I needed the relief.
+So I had to give myself a little bit of grace regarding that.

-During the long (itchy) nights I’ve experienced over the past few months, I found comfort & felt validated reading other people share their experience dealing with their Dyshidrotic Eczema which ultimately inspired me to share my journey.
+During the many hard days I’ve experienced, I found comfort & validation reading other people share their experience dealing with their Dyshidrotic Eczema which ultimately inspired me to share my journey.
 No two people have the same exact experience but knowing that someone is going through something a whole lot similar to what you may be going through can be quite comforting.
-Because of that, I am going to continue to share what is working for me & my personal process of working to put my case of eczema into remission, hopefully for good!